IanBoyanZhang/MasteringRTOS/README.md

 **Triggering of task yielding is always architecture specific.
 In ARM cortex M processor architecture task yielding (i.e. context switch to potential task is triggered by pending the PendSV Exception**

+**Is it allowed to use semaphore or mutex inside the ISR?**

+Yes ! you can call the semaphore and mutex related APIs from the ISR.
+But the only condition is you cannot block on the semaphore or mutex.
+Thats the reason, in FreeRTOS you don't find blocking time parameter in the semaphore take and give apis.
+Please explore xSemaphoreTakeFromISR(), xSemaphoreGiveFromISR()

+**Can I use PendSV in AVR and MSP430 architecture to implement task yielding ?**

+No!

+PendSV is an exception which is ARM Cortex M processor specific, so you can not trigger PendSV in MSP or AVR architecture.

+## Task States

+Running states vs Not-Running State

+Not running state:

+create task -> suspended -> Running
+            -> ready
+            -> blocked

+What is blocking of a Task?

+A task which is temporarily or permanently chosen not to run on CPU

+Blocking is common technique for synchronization

 ## References

 [FreeRTOS source code reading notes (CHN)](https://my.oschina.net/u/3699634/blog/1544909)